History of Phuket: Mohammed Beg and Ismael Beg

 As the Dutch had been imposing blockade on Phuket, King Narai was informed about prospective Dutch invasion and conquest of Phuket.
 King Narai then removed Okphra Phetkhiri the anti-Dutch governor of Phuket from his position in mid-1676, under suggestion of Okphra Si Naowarat Aqa Muhammad Astarabadi, a Shiite Persian influential figure in Siamese royal court of King Narai and installed Muslim Indian Chulia brothers, Mohammed Beg and Ismael Beg, as governors of Thalang and Bangkhli, respectively.
 According to Bowrey, King Narai wanted austere men who would be fitter to govern the island.
 These two governors soon alienated local officials and populace by installing a hundred of their own fellow Muslim Indian traders to positions of influence and taking control of the tin export there.
 Thomas Bowrey, visiting Phuket again in 1677, was well-entertained by Mohammed Beg the governor of Phuket.
 However, Bowrey also noticed that the local Siamese and Malay people were dissatisfied with forced labor and tyranny under the new governor.
-The previously-existing local Siamese elite were upset that their positions and power were replaced by the Chulias.
+The previously existing local Siamese elite were upset that their positions and power were replaced by the Chulias.
 Furthermore, Mohammed Beg and Ismael Beg attempted to divert all tin export to Mergui, where South Indian merchants had been frequenting, shipping tin to Indian and Persian destinations.

 Mohammed Beg and Ismael Beg did not establish a long-lasting control over the area.
-Shortly after the political downfall and execution of Okphra Si Naowarat Aqa Muhammad in 1678, Siamese and Malay people of Phuket jointly rose up to murder the two brothers Mohammed Beg and Ismael Beg, along with other seventy Moorish and Chulia men in Phuket in 1679.
+Shortly after the political downfall and execution of Okphra Si Naowarat Aqa Muhammad lineage Turk in 1678, Siamese and Malay people of Phuket jointly rose up to murder the two brothers Mohammed Beg and Ismael Beg, along with other seventy Moorish and Chulia men in Phuket in 1679.
 This incident put Phuket into the state of anarchy as Thomas Bowrey himself had to flee to Kedah for a time being.